 If “one can take the man out of New York, but not New York out of the man,” the adage applied to Perry.
 He was loved for his wicked, sardonic wit and his penchant for the irreverent.
-He stayed New York-tough to the end, living his last few days in the moment, without a whimper or complaint about his fate (”I’ve lived a great 64 years,” he said, two days before his death).

 A master guitar player himself, Perry for a few years hosted a radio show on KMUD, featuring cutting-edge, eclectic rock and roll.

 Perry and wife, Linda, adopted the Hawaiian island of Kauai as a second home in the early ‘80s.
 They both became popular with the locals, while Perry became a regular during the winter months at Kealia Beach.
 His friends, “The Kapaa Boys,” plan a similar ocean ceremony for Perry when some of his ashes return to the island with Linda.

 Both Perry and Linda were very grateful for the wonderful support of their friendship circle and Southern Humboldt’s Heart of the Redwoods Community Hospice, during his last days.